audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 `folders` | Array of [Folder](#folder) | See the notice below.
 Only specify the `fullPath` for new folders.
 `displayOrder` | Integer | Display position of the library in the list of libraries.
 Must be `>= 1`.
 `icon` | String | The icon of the library.
 See [Library Icons](#library-icons) for a list of possible icons.
-`provider` | String | Perferred metadata provider for the library.
+`provider` | String | Preferred metadata provider for the library.
 See [Library Metadata Providers](#library-metadata-providers) for a list of possible providers.
 `settings` | [Library Settings](#library-settings) Object | The settings for the library.

 #### Library Settings Parameters